kdbanman/hashStep/README.md

 hashStep is a two page client-server application using a mersenne twister and socket.io to test cross-browser, realtime synchronization.

 The server can be in one of two master states, `open` or `closed`.
-An `open` server serves the main application page with a seed for each client's random number generator.
+An `open` server serves the main application page with a seed for each client's random object generator.
 A `closed` server serves a page indicating that the server is full and/or running.

 The main application page connects with the server's socket.io instance.